blauerberg/drush-scm/README.md

 # show unapplied security updates
 $ /path/to/drush-scm ups

-# update all modules except core to latest version with security fixes
+# update core and all modules to latest version with security fixes
 $ /path/to/drush-scm upc

 # update all modules other than views and panels